-- 8.1 The guidance contained within this section is directed at firms offering the following types of investment vehicle: - (a) Retail investment funds authorised unit trusts (AUTs) and open-ended investment companies (OEICs). - (b) Other investment fund-based products/services which may comprise one, or a combination of, regular savings schemes (including those relating to investment trusts), regular withdrawal schemes, ISAs (in their various forms), and fund platforms.

-Typical investors using retail funds and associated products/services vary depending upon the product, but include private individuals, regulated firms investing as principal (e.g., life companies), other regulated firms (including nominee company subsidiaries) acting on behalf of underlying customers, other corporates, personal and corporate occupational pension schemes, charities and trusts.

-(c) Institutional funds - authorised and unauthorised collective investment schemes and unitised life assurance funds that are dedicated to investment by institutional investors.

-Investment in such funds is often restricted to UK investors that are exempt from taxation on capital gains - for example, Charity Commission registered charities and HMRC approved pension schemes.
+- 8.1 The guidance contained within this section is directed at firms offering the following types of investment vehicle: - (a) Retail investment funds authorised unit trusts (AUTs) and open-ended investment companies (OEICs). - (b) Other investment fund-based products/services which may comprise one, or a combination of, regular savings schemes (including those relating to investment trusts), regular withdrawal schemes, ISAs (in their various forms), personal pension schemes and fund supermarkets, and fund platforms. - Typical investors using retail funds and associated products/services vary depending upon the product, but include private individuals, regulated firms investing as principal (e.g., life companies), other regulated firms (including nominee company subsidiaries) acting on behalf of underlying customers, other corporates, personal and corporate occupational pension schemes, charities and other trusts. - (c) Institutional funds authorised and unauthorised collective investment schemes and unitised life assurance funds that are dedicated to investment by institutional investors. - Investment in such funds is often restricted to UK investors who that are exempt from taxation on capital gains principally HMRC approved pension schemes and charities. for example, Charity Commission registered charities and HMRC approved pension schemes. - 8.2 For most firms, investors in retail funds will be mainly, but not exclusively, UK resident. - 8.3 This section does not aim to provide guidance to life assurance companies, other than for the purposes of providing institutional funds as described in paragraph 8.1(c).
+In addition, it does not cover the issuance or trading of shares in closed ended investment vehicles (e.g. investment trusts).
+Guidance on other life assurance products can be found in Sector 7: Life assurance and life related pensions and investment products.
+The issuance and trading of shares in investment trusts etc. fall within the scope of Sector 14: Corporate finance and Sector 10: Execution only stockbroking, respectively.

-- 8.2 For most firms, investors in retail funds will be mainly, but not exclusively, UK resident. - 8.3 Guidance for those involved in managing private equity funds is contained within Sector 13: Private equity.
+8.48.3 Guidance for those involved in managing private equity funds is contained within Sector 13: Private equity.